Semantic.UiCalendar

 Summary

-Destroys an object by setting theisDestroyed
+Destroys an object by setting theisDestroyed flag and removing its

 metadata, which effectively destroys observers and bindings.